International Flight Delayed For Seven Hours After Passenger Mistook The Emergency Exit Door For The Bathroom

 — Breaking Aviation News (@breakingavnews) June 8, 2019

 There was another gross in-flight incident that captured viral attention in 2015.
 A British Airways flight headed to Dubai had to turn around and return to Britain after a passenger left a poop so smelly that it was declared a health hazard.
 The Mirror reported at the time that the crew determined the flight could not go on because of what was described as putrid “liquid fecal excrement.”
-In this incident, passengers had to endure even longer delays that the other similar incidents, with many being stuck in the airport for 15 hours before they could be diverted to new flights.
+In this incident, passengers had to endure even longer delays than the other similar incidents, with many being stuck in the airport for 15 hours before they could be diverted to new flights.